PredicateLabs/predicate-operator/README.md

 ### Prerequisites
 1. Determine your system architecture (darwin/arm64 for macOS on ARM, linux/amd64 for Linux on AMD64).
+2. A Goerli account registered with Eigenlayer as an operator (see [here](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation)).

 ### Steps
 1. Navigate to the 'v0' Directory: